-At 31 December 2022, CNP Assurances and its subsidiaries' total direct exposure to sovereign debt, determined at the carrying amount, was €131.8 billion, of which more than 80% concerned assets at fair value through OCI.
+At 31 December 2022, the CNP Assurances group's total direct exposure to sovereign debt, determined at the carrying amount, was €132.9 billion, of which more than 80% concerned assets at fair value through OCI.
 This exposure is calculated based on asset values and before non-controlling interests.

-Including borrowed securities under reverse repurchase agreements, the total exposure amounted to €135.7 billion.
+Including borrowed securities under reverse repurchase agreements, the total exposure amounted to €136.9 billion.